nf-core/eager/docs/usage.md

 indices instead.

 > Note the difference between single and double `-` parameters.
 The former
-> represent nextflow flags, while the latter are nf-core/eager specific flags.
+> represent Nextflow flags, while the latter are nf-core/eager specific flags.

-Finally, we can also specify the output directory and the Nextflow `work/` directory (which contains "intermediate" working files and directories).
+Finally, we can also specify the output directory and the Nextflow `work/` directory (which contains 'intermediate' working files and directories).

 ```bash
 nextflow run nf-core/eager \